 - Participants/setting.
-Describe eligibility criteria used to select participants, the number of participants involved in the analysis, and the attrition rate.
+Describe eligibility criteria used to select participants, the number of participants involved in the analysis (may not be the number recruited), and the attrition rate.
 Describe where and when the study was conducted and how the setting might relate to the selection of participants (eg, community-based or hospitalized participants) or the study's applicability to a specialty practice situation.

 - Main outcome measures.
 Note the primary outcome measure as planned before data collection began; if the hypothesis being reported was formulated during or after data collection, this information should be clearly stated.